copyrite/LwotcMinimalText/XComGame.md

 +1 to Throwing Knife damage. +1 to Throwing knife charges.
 You gain a throwing knife charge when you kill your primary weapon.

 ## Launch Grenade
-You use your grenade launcher to fire grenades, rather than throwing them.
+You use your grenade launcher to launch grenades, rather than throwing them.
 Additional grenade launch range.
 You have a grenade-only slot.
 * {% COOLDOWN %}
 * Grenade launch range improves with grenade launcher tier.

 ## Lead The Target
-Take a delayed shot with +{% LEAD_TARGET_AIM_BONUS %} Aim at an enemy if it moves.
+Target an enemy.
+Fire a shot at it with +{% LEAD_TARGET_AIM_BONUS %} Aim if it moves.
 * {% 2AP %}
 * {% COOLDOWN %}
 * To take the shot, you need line of sight to the enemy when it moves.